 People often ask me, “What do you eat?” and “Do you take any supplements?”

-I do however include protein supplement in my diet.
+I do however include protein supplements in my diet.

 I’ve found that it can be difficult to get enough protein just through a healthy diet, and I know that many of the coaching clients I work with feel the same.